MadLadSquad/.github/profile/README.md

 ## Welcome 👋
-This is MadLad Squad, a team of developers focused on creating great software.
-We're the developers of the UntitledDesktopEnvironment, UntitledApplicationSuite and more.
+This is MadLadSquad, a decentralized team of open-source developers.

 We mainly develop projects in the following fields: